The World’s Most Valuable Luxury Brands in 2019

 Founded by Mario and Martino Prada as the Fratelli Prada leather goods shop in Milan, Italy back in 1913, Prada is now one of the most well known luxury brands in the entire world.
 And its growth shows that, as the brand is worth no less than $3.5 billion today.

-Since its founding, the Italian luxury fashion house Prada has expanded from selling leather goods to leather handbags, travel accessories, shoes, perfumes and all kinds of other luxury fashion accessories.
+Since its founding, the Italian luxury fashion brand Prada has expanded from selling leather goods to leather handbags, travel accessories, shoes, perfumes and all kinds of other luxury fashion accessories.

 9. Yves Saint Laurent – $3.6 billion